Degenerations of log Hodge de Rham spectral sequences, log Kodaira vanishing theorem in characteristic $p>0$ and log weak Lefschetz conjecture for log crystalline cohomologies: Introduction

 $({\rm c})$ $\Om^d_{X/s}\simeq {\cal O}_X$. \parno Then there exists an analytically strict semistable family ${\cal X}$ over $S$ such that ${\cal X}\times_Ss=X^{\rm an}$, where $X^{\rm an}$ is the associated log analytic space to $X/s$ $($cf.~{\rm \cite{ktn}}$)$. \end{theo}

 Let us go back to the case where $\kap$ is a perfect field of characteristic $p>0$.
 Let $s$ be an fs log scheme before (\ref{theo:kn}).
 Let $X$ be a proper log smooth log scheme over $s$ of Cartier type.
 Let ${\cal I}_{X/s}$ be Tsuji's ideal sheaf of the log structure $M_X$ of $X$ defined in \cite{tsp} and denoted by $I_f$, where $f\col X\lo s$ is the structural morphism.
-(In \S\ref{sec:lst} below we recall the definition of ${\cal I}_{X/s}$.)
+Here ${\cal I}_{X/s}$ stems from the ``horizontal'' log structure on $X$; in the text we shall recall the definition of ${\cal I}_{X/s}$.
 We say that $X/s$ is {\it of vertical type} if ${\cal I}_{X/s}{\cal O}_X={\cal O}_X$.
 If $X/s$ is an SNCL scheme (\cite{nlk3}, \cite{nlw}), more generally, if $X/s$ is locally a product of SNCL schemes, then $X/s$ is of vertical type.
 One of the main results in this article is the following theorem:

 \begin{theo} Let $X$ be a proper log smooth log scheme over $s$ of Cartier type.
 Let ${\cal W}_2(s)$ be a log scheme whose underlying scheme is ${\rm Spec}({\cal W}_2)$ and whose log structure is associated to a morphism ${\mab N}\owns 1\lom (a,0)\in {\cal W}_2$.
 Then the following hold$:$